davenza/PyBNesian/docs/source/extending.rst

 Creating Bayesian Network Types
 -------------------------------

-:class:`BayesianNetworkType <pybnesian.models.BayesianNetworkType>` can adapt the behavior of a Bayesian network with a few lines of code.
-However, you may want to create your own Bayesian network class instead of directly using a :class:`BayesianNetwork <pybnesian.models.BayesianNetwork>`, a :class:`ConditionalBayesianNetwork <pybnesian.models.ConditionalBayesianNetwork>` or a :class:`DynamicBayesianNetwork <pybnesian.models.DynamicBayesianNetwork>`.
+:class:`BayesianNetworkType <pybnesian.BayesianNetworkType>` can adapt the behavior of a Bayesian network with a few lines of code.
+However, you may want to create your own Bayesian network class instead of directly using a :class:`BayesianNetwork <pybnesian.BayesianNetwork>`, a :class:`ConditionalBayesianNetwork <pybnesian.ConditionalBayesianNetwork>` or a :class:`DynamicBayesianNetwork <pybnesian.DynamicBayesianNetwork>`.
 This has some advantages:

 - The source code can be better organized using a different class for each Bayesian network model.
 - Using ``type(model)`` over different types of models would return a different type:

 .. doctest::

-    >>> from pybnesian.models import GaussianNetworkType, BayesianNetwork
+    >>> from pybnesian import GaussianNetworkType, BayesianNetwork
     >>> g1 = BayesianNetwork(GaussianNetworkType(), ["a", "b", "c", "d"])
     >>> g2 = BayesianNetwork(MyRestrictedGaussianType(), ["a", "b", "c", "d"])
     >>> assert type(g1) == type(g2) # The class type is the same, but the code would be